Anywhere You Go

 Anywhere You Go is the first full-length recording from David Pack, the lead singer for the band Ambrosia.
 The LP was released in November 1985.
 Pack wrote five songs himself and co-wrote the other five.

 The album contains three charting singles.
 One of the tracks, "Prove Me Wrong", was used in the movie White Nights and was Pack's only solo entry in the US Billboard Hot 100, peaking at number 95.
 The songs "I Just Can't Let Go" and "That Girl Is Gone" placed in the Top 20 on the US Adult Contemporary chart.

 Track listing

-All tracks composed by David Pack, with additional writers noted.
+All tracks composed by David Pack, except where indicated.